LxiStandard/LxiStandard.github.io/testing-locally.md

   1. Run it under WSL/Linux.
 To do so, need to run do2unix to fix line endings in BuildLXI.sh.
   2. Run the Python directly (should work same on Windows and Linux)
+  3. Provide a PS version
+   Note that the BuildLXI.sh script only has 2 lines.
+It invokes Python for the schemas and again for the specifications.
+So any of these choices is pretty straightforward.

 However, it is a little slower than on Linux, but works.